By Ty Faruki

 There can be no dancing around the subject, Somalia is a dangerous country surprising even to those who have been working in the country as correspondents, aid workers for long periods.

 Soldiers are everywhere.
-Just when you think you have found privacy – be sure are only a few seconds away.
+Just when you think you have found privacy – be sure they are only a few seconds away.
 This is for the public’s safety and they will need to know what you are doing as foreigners in their country.

 Do not discuss travel plans with anyone, inform contacts that need to know (editors, team etc).
 Kidnappings have been an issue, most are planned in advance so the less anyone knows the better.

-Exhibitions of anti-aircraft weaponry instantly arouse the senses into understanding the situation without context of Somalia’s history.
+Exhibitions of anti-aircraft weaponry instantly arouse the senses into understanding the situation without a context of Somalia’s history.
 What you need to know is that Somalia is building a government through a relatively stable period having held two elections, the first in 2012 since 1986.

 Stability comes at a price in the form of roadblocks every 100 yards, manned gun turrets on every corner and a saturated African Union presence.
 You should carry a press card preferably IFJ (International Federation of Journalists), keep your passport safe and ensure you have a letter detailing your role in Somalia (ensure this is written in Arabic, Somali and English).